 Too often, though, casseroles are recipes packed with heavy, refined carbs and few, if any, vegetables.
 While they may taste good, you won’t feel too great after a serving.
-That’s what makes this healthy spaghetti squash casserole such a stellar autumn meal.
+That’s what makes this healthy spaghetti squash casserole such a stellar cold-weather meal.

 Here, spaghetti squash replaces the pasta you typically find in casseroles.
 You’ll add a colorful medley of vegetables, but with both mozzarella and raw goat cheese, this easy-to-make spaghetti squash casserole feels indulgent — it’s the best of both worlds!